Alvinn8/paper-nms-maven-plugin/README.md

 This plugin will both create the mapped paper dependency and install it to your local repository, and remap your artifact back to spigot mappings.

-Although you probably want to use Gradle and [paperweight-userdev](https://github.com/PaperMC/paperweight-test-plugin) instead.
+> This is an unofficial plugin.
+You probably want to use Gradle and the officially supported [paperweight-userdev](https://github.com/PaperMC/paperweight-test-plugin) plugin instead.
+Do not ask PaperMC for support regarding this plugin.
+Instead, direct message `alvinn8` on discord and I will try to help you.

 ## Usage (IntelliJ)
 1. Add `.paper-nms` to your `.gitignore`.